Crytlig/dotfiles/README.md

 # Dotfiles

-The dotfiles are managed with stow for symlinking
+The dotfiles are managed with stow for symlinking.

 ## Clone